 — Becca Carnahan (@with_love_becca) March 28, 2018

-This led me to believe I was due for a little self care.
+This led me to believe I was due for a little self-care.
 But when?
 My first thought was, “Oh, I know!
 I have some ‘me time’ coming up.
 My yearly gynecological exam.”
-But even that got cancelled.
+But even that got canceled.
 This is why we can’t have nice things.

 So instead I microwaved myself a nice lunch.
 Leftover chicken marsala.
 Which I cut up as if I was a toddler so that I could eat it quickly and with one hand while typing emails. #Relaxing